javud/supachat/README.md

 # Supachat React App

-Supachat is a modern chat application built using **React**, **Supabase**, and **Clerk** for authentication.
+Supachat is a modern chat application built using **React**.
 The app enables users to chat with their friends, view message history, and easily send real-time messages.

 This project uses Supabase for database management (storing messages), Clerk for user authentication, and React for the front-end.